Ptaeroxylon obliquum

 Leaves

-This tree may be deciduous.
-If so, the leaves turn an attractive golden yellow, rusty red or bronze before falling.
-Leaves are up to 15cm long and occur towards the ends of branches.
+This tree may be evergreen or deciduous.
+If deciduous, the leaves turn an attractive golden yellow, rusty red or bronze before falling.
+Leaves are up to 15cm long and crowded towards the ends of branches.
 Crushed leaves are unpleasantly scented.
-The compound leaves are opposite or nearly so and paripinnate (pinnately compound leaf ending in a pair of leaflets – photo 774).
+The compound leaves are opposite or nearly so (photo 583).
 The opposite leaves help with identification.
+Leaves are paripinnate (pinnately compound leaf ending in a pair of leaflets – photo 774).
 Each leaf has 3-7 pairs of Leaflets.
-These paired leaflets are opposite or nearly so (photo 777) and only hairy when young (photo 583).
-They are up to 6 x 2,5cm, dark shiny green above, lighter below (photo 774).
-With the exception of the terminal pair, the biggest leaflets occur towards the leaf apex.
+These paired leaflets are opposite or nearly so (photo 774) and only hairy when young (photo 583).
+They are up to 6 x 2,5cm, dark shiny green above, lighter below (photo 255).
+With the exception of the terminal pair, the biggest leaflets occur towards the leaf apex (photo 774).
 Secondary veins are visible and protrude slightly above (photo 255).
 These veins are also somewhat visible below.
-Details are best observed when the leaflet is held against a strong light (photo 47).
+Vein details are best observed when the leaflet is held against a strong light (photo 47).
 Here translucent gland dots are also visible.
 In the field, a hand lens will help.
-The yellow Petiole (leaf stalk) is up to 5,5cm long.
+The yellowish Petiole (leaf stalk) is up to 5,5cm long (photo 774).
 Petiolules (stalks of leaflets) are very short or absent (photo 777).
-The Rachis (main axis bearing flowers or leaflets) may be slightly winged and slightly rectangular in cross section (photo 777).
+The Rachis (main axis bearing flowers or leaflets) may be slightly winged and rectangular in cross section (photo 777).
 The Base of each leaflet distinctly asymmetric (not equal to the opposite side – (photo 255).
 The Apex is broadly tapering to rounded and may be notched.
 In young leaflets, the apex is distinctly pointed (photo 583).
 The Margin is entire (a continuous margin, not in any way indented).
 Stipules (basal appendage of the petiole) are absent.

 Flowers

+The tree with branched flowering sprays is attractive.
 The tree is dioecious (unisexual floral structures with male and female parts on separate plants).
 The tiny, white to pale yellow, scented and 4-merous Flowers are actinomorphic (Regular, symmetrical.
 The scented flowers are vertically divisible into similar halves by more than 1 plane passing through the axis).
 They consists of numerous branching clusters of individual flowers arising from a single main stem – photo 423).
 Each flower is about 8mm wide.
 The Pedicel (stalk of a single flower) is up to 6mm long (photo 425).
 The Calyx has 4 minute Sepals (photo 425 – upper left).
 The Corolla has 4 yellow-green, free Petals that are small – up to 3,5mm long.
 There is a fleshy, annular intra-staminal Disc (a more or less fleshy or elevated development of the receptacle) present (orange in photo 425).
 In the Male Flowers, the 4 free Stamens arise at the base of the disc.
 They are about 3,5cm long and protrude beyond the petals.
-The ovary is vestigial (imperfectly developed).
-In the Female Flowers, the superior, 2-chambered, laterally flattened Ovary (photo 425) also arises on the disc.
-Two Styles emerge from the 2-chambered ovary each with a capitate (formed like a head) Stigma (photo 425).
+Here the ovary is vestigial (imperfectly developed).
+In the Female Flowers, the superior, 2-chambered, laterally flattened Ovary (photo 425) also arises from the disc.
+Two Styles emerge from the 2-chambered ovary each with a capitate (formed like a head) Stigma (photo 425 RHS).
 There are rudimentary Staminodes (sterile stamens) present (photo 425).
 In spring, the flowers may occur in abundance either before or with the new leaves (photo 423).
 (Aug-Dec).

 Fruit

-The much veined, oblong Fruit is a small, apically notched, low density, 2-lobed Capsule (a dry fruit resulting from the maturing of a compound ovary) up to 2 x 1,5cm.
-This initially green then reddish-brown, apically notched and bilobed capsule has a cordate (heart-shaped) base (photo 427).
-When the capsule opens at the top, the 2 lobes part releasing the 2 light-winged Seeds – each up to 1,6 x 0,6cm.
+The much veined, oblong Fruit is a small, apically notched, low density, 2-lobed Capsule (a dry fruit resulting from the maturing of a compound ovary) and is up to 2 x 1,5cm.
+This initially green (photo 427) then reddish-brown, apically notched and bilobed capsule has a cordate (heart-shaped) base (photo 427).
+When the capsule opens at the top, the 2 lobes part, releasing the 2 light-winged Seeds – each up to 1,6 x 0,6cm.
 Open capsules remain on the tree for some months.
 (Nov-Mar).

 Distribution & Ecology

-Diverse, widespread habitats include coastal forests, bushveld and coastal and montane areas.
-The Tree is less common in woodland and scrub forests and more common in evergreen forests, on rocky outcrops and mist belts, up to an altitude of 1 400m.
-Here it reaches its largest size.
+Diverse, widespread habitats include coastal forests, bushveld as well as coastal and montane areas.
+The Tree is less common in woodland and scrub forests and more common in evergreen forests, on rocky outcrops up to an altitude of 1 400m.
+It reaches its largest size in mist belts.
 These trees can withstand a moderate frost and are drought resistant.
 Trees seem to grow best in shale and are widespread in scrub bush and forests.
-This plant was first discovered in the Eastern Cape and is very common near Humansdorp.
-It was later found in the Western Cape, KwaZulu-Natal, Mpumalanga (in Kruger they only appear as shrubs), Limpopo, Northern Province, Swaziland, Zimbabwe, Northern Botswana, Namibia, Angola, Tanzania, southern Mozambique and Zambia.
+This plant was first discovered in the Eastern Cape where the plant is very common e.g. near Humansdorp.
+It was later found in the Western Cape, KwaZulu-Natal, Mpumalanga (in Kruger they only appear as shrubs), Limpopo, Northern Province, Eswatini (Swaziland), Zimbabwe, Northern Botswana, Namibia, Angola, Tanzania, southern Mozambique and Zambia.
 This tree is endemic (restricted to a particular geographic location) in southern Africa.
-Kudu eat the Leaves, which are a source of food for larvae of the extremely widespread Citrus Swallowtail butterfly (Papilio demodocus demodocus).
+Kudu and other herbivores consume the young Leaves.
+These leaves are also a source of food for larvae of the extremely widespread Citrus Swallowtail butterfly (Papilio demodocus demodocus).
 These larvae also feed on other plants including Vepris lanceolata and Hippobromus pauciflorus.

 Ethnobotany

 In South Africa, this was the tree of the year in 2001.
 Wood changes to brown or golden brown on exposure.
-It is an exceptionally attractive, very fine-grained with heartwood that has an oily, peppery odour.
+It is an exceptionally attractive, very fine-grained wood with heartwood that has an oily, peppery odour.
 Sapwood is likely to decay but heartwood is very durable.
 Once seasoned, this is one of the hardest and most durable wood in the world.
 It is strong with distinct growth rings.
 The satin lustre of wood is impressive.
-Wood is used to make xylophones, for hut building and makes good furniture and excellent, long lasting, termite resistant railway sleepers.
+Wood is used to make xylophones, for hut building and makes good furniture and was used to make excellent, long lasting, termite resistant railway sleepers.
 It was used to make machine bearings – which apparently lasted longer than brass or iron.
 Due to a high oil content, the wood is very inflammable and not used for fencing or for telephone poles.
 Sawdust may causes violent sneezing and may aggravate lung conditions.
-Wood density is more than that of fresh water.
-As a result, it will sink in fresh water.
+Wood density is more than that of fresh water and as a result, will sink in fresh water.
 The live tree is subject to heart rot.
-The friction caused by rubbing dry wood can start a fire.
+The friction caused by rubbing dry wood can be used to start a fire.
 The wood is excellent for a braai.
 Cutting wood releases dust with a highly irritant aromatic peppery oils, containing nieshoutol which may cause violent sneezing – hence the common name: Sneezewood.
 Collected fragments of wood have been used as insect repellents.
 Dichloromethane extracts of Roots, leaves and stems showed moderate in-vitro antiplasmodial (anti-malaria) activity.
 Resin from heated wood is added to cattle wash to helps kill ticks.
+Sadly, large trees are now more difficult to find.
 The trees Grow easily from undamaged seeds – provided they initially have sufficient water.
 Growth rate is between 0,5 and 1m per year and plants can tolerate some drought and frost.
 Parts of the tree are widely used in local medicine and magic.
+Powdered bark is used as snuff.

 References